Mai Mai Miracle: Release

 Shochiku promoted the film online, aiming at international as well as domestic fans.
 A short English-subtitled trailer was posted on the studio's website in June.
 Additionally, Avex Network also promoted the film through their YouTube channel.
 A 31-second trailer was released on August 28, followed by a 100-second trailer on September 16.

 The film debuted at the Locarno International Film Festival in Switzerland on August 15, 2009.
 It was released in Japan on November 21, and ultimately had a rare seven-month run at the cinemas.
 Following 2010, though, it ended up in the category of films receiving a box office receipt of less than 300 million ¥.

 The film opened on the December 11–13 weekend in South Korea, where it debuted in 13th place and grossed the equivalent of US$61,370 on 39 screens.

 Besides this, the films has had various international festival screenings, including France's Val-de-Marne/Paris (February 2010), Brussels, Belgium (February 2010), Edinburgh, UK (June 2010), San Francisco, USA (2010), Montréal, Canada (July 2010), and (during the summer of 2011) Melbourne, Australia.

 In March 2012, the company All the Anime which is based in Glasgow, UK, initiated the Kickstarter project to fund the DVD and/or Blu-ray release of Mai Mai Miracle in English subtitle and/or English dub in US and UK.
 Initial goal was $30,000, and the project was successfully funded with $107,153.

 On February 5, 2014, Anime Limited launched the Kickstarter campaign for the film on February 6, until March 7, 2014, the campaign has set a US$30,000 goal for an English-subtitled release of the film in the United States and United Kingdom.
 As of February 6, 2014, 11:00 a.m.
 ET, the campaign has raised over $33,700.
 On February 24, 2014, the Ask me Anything session was announced by his director, and began on February 27, 2014.

 Home media

-The film has been released on DVD in Japan, South Korea, Hong Kong, Germany (where it is called Das Mädchen mit dem Zauberhaar) and France.
+The film has been released on DVD in Japan, South Korea, Hong Kong, Germany (where it is called Das Mädchen mit dem Zauberhaar), Italy (where it is called Shinko Ghiribizzo e la magia millenaria) and France.
 In France, Mai Mai Miracle enjoyed a release on Blu-ray Disc.
 The film was released by Right Stuf Inc. via its licensing and production studio Nozomi Entertainment on Blu-ray December 3, 2019.